rdboone/Environmental-Informatics-Using-Research-Infrastructures-and-their-Data/docs/07-NASA_EOS.md

 **BONUS:** If you'd like to submit an area-based request instead you can do so using the shapefiles for each NEON site [in this folder](https://drive.google.com/drive/folders/19MJee-UKY-McbxDuYYCINhWRbqn4bbGO?usp=sharing)

-## NASA EOS Written Questions
-1) How does the scientific method of Earth Science differ from that of traditional/classical labratory sciences?

 ## NASA EOS Culmination Write Up